Aronnaxx/Open_Duck_Playground/README.md

 ]
 ```

-The loader mirrors the selection logic from the Python version by clamping velocities to the available ranges and sampling the
-polynomials via Horner's method.
+The loader mirrors the selection logic from the Python version by clamping velocities to the available ranges and sampling the polynomials via Horner's method.
 Additional records can be appended to cover new gait targets.
+The viewer module reproduces the keyboard and joystick command mapping and generates target joint poses directly from the Rust motion loader.
+The runner module provides generic hooks for PPO-style trainers by abstracting metric logging, checkpointing and ONNX exports behind traits, allowing consumers to plug in custom backends while reusing the original workflow structure.

+The viewer integrates with [`mujoco-rs`](https://crates.io/crates/mujoco-rs) behind an optional `mujoco` Cargo feature.
+Enabling the feature allows the passive viewer to stream reference poses to MuJoCo's Rust-native renderer while leaving the remainder of the API available without linking to the MuJoCo binaries.

 # Documentation